 How Travelers Can Stay Safe on Safari in Botswana

-Botswana is so different to the staged safari experiences you might find in South Africa.
-It's the true African wilderness.
+Botswana is vastly different from the controlled safari experiences you might find in South Africa.
+It's the true African wilderness – which comes with both risks and rewards.

 Photo © Getty Images/mantaphoto

-Botswana is a luxury destination but for a good reason.
-To keep tourism numbers low and the environment well looked after, costs are set in a way that is sustainable for the local people and the wilderness.
+Botswana is considered a luxury destination, and for good reason.
+To keep tourism numbers low and the environment well looked after, most lodges are five-star and remote.
+Here’s why a Botswana safari is unique.

-But, before you see in animals in Botswana, from Moremi to Savuti or Chobe, there are a few rules to keep you safe and confident in the wilderness.
+Before you set out to see animals in Botswana, from Moremi to Savuti or Chobe, there are a few rules to keep you safe and confident on safari.

 Travel Insurance